Almarch/NLP-from-a-PC/README.md

 ### 1.4.
 Encoder

 The encoder model is [this one](https://huggingface.co/sentence-transformers/all-mpnet-base-v2).
 It takes as input up to 384 words, and yields vectors of size 768.
+It has been tuned using cosine similarity.

 ## 2. Tunneling